Kerikeri: Education

 NorthTec polytechnic also has a campus in Kerikeri.

 Airport

 Kerikeri Airport, 4.2 km from town at 35°16′S 173°55′E, is called the Bay of Islands Airport.
-It is served by Air New Zealand flights from Auckland and has a steadily increasing patronage, handling a record 110,000 passengers in financial 2017/2018.
+It is served by Air New Zealand and Barrier Air flights from Auckland and has a steadily increasing patronage, handling a record 110,000 passengers in financial 2017/2018.
 The existing terminal was not fit for purpose and did not meet Air New Zealand's requirements, while growth in passenger numbers also put pressure on the existing facilities.
 A new $4.75 million terminal opened on 16 June 2019 with improved arrivals/departures, baggage screening and luggage collection facilities.